Brandon Williams (cornerback, born 1992): 2016

-He earned his first career start and made his professional regular season debut in the Arizona Cardinals' season-opener against the New England Patriots and finished the 22-23 loss with two combined tackles.
+He earned his first career start and made his professional regular season debut in the Cardinals' season-opener against the New England Patriots and finished the 21–23 loss with two combined tackles.
 Williams struggled throughout his debut and gave up a touchdown pass after missing a hand signal that switched the defense from zone to man coverage.
 In Week 2, he alternated plays with Marcus Cooper who the Cardinals acquired in a trade with the Kansas City Chiefs on September 2, 2017.
 By Week 3, Williams had been benched in favor of Cooper.
-On December 24, 2016, Williams recorded a season-high 11 combined tackles and a pass deflection in a 34-31 win over the Seattle Seahawks.
+On December 24, 2016, Williams recorded a season-high 11 combined tackles and a pass deflection in a 34–31 win over the Seattle Seahawks.
 In the second quarter, Williams was covering Seahawks' receiver Tyler Lockett as Lockett made a 28-yard reception.
 During the course of the tackle, Williams landed on Lockett's right leg, causing Lockett to break his tibia and fibula.
 He finished his rookie season with a total of 26 combined tackles (22 solo) and three pass deflections in three starts and 13 games.
-From Weeks 3-13, Williams did not play a single defensive snap and was inactive for three games during that span.
+From Weeks 3–13, Williams did not play a single defensive snap and was inactive for three games during that span.